 Zebulon, Georgia 30295

 There are 8 Precincts in Pike County.
 Which include Concord, Hollonville, Meansville, Molena, Second District, Lifsey Springs, Williamson and Zebulon.
-You can also vote early by coming by the Courthouse and visiting the Registrars Office.

 Who can register to vote?